 During welding, Stainless steel can store heat and acts as a reservoir, so during welding, the temperature rises between the torch and the workpiece exponentially.
 So when the piece is cooled, its shape becomes distorted, and its aesthetics are no longer alluring.

-Now you know all the merits & demerits of both Tig vs Mig welding.
+Now you know all the merits & demerits of both TIG vs. MIG welding.
 MIG is faster, cheaper, and more comfortable than TIG welding, and it is used for automotive welding.
-But if you want something that can withstand with standards, then you know the second option.
+But if you want something that can withstand standards, then you know the second option.

-Many beginners try to master first in the Mig welding, which is a great idea, and when their passion excels, then they eye for the Tig Welding.
-Safety is also essential see our best welding helmet 2020.
+Many beginners try to master first in MIG welding, which is a great idea, and when their passion excels, they practice TIG Welding.
+Safety is also essential to see our best welding helmet 2021.